fredrikaverpil/github/README.md

 ## To do

+- [ ] Project repo config file or dot-folder (into which we move `tools`)?
   - [ ] Supply versions matrix.
 Ability to run Go projects on version from `go.mod` but then also `stable` and potentially an rc-release.
 Supply Python versions matrix.
   - [ ] Ability to ignore syncing over specific `sync-<lang>.yml` workflow
         template.
 - [ ] Generate `dependabot.yml` for all found languages.